 Sensing that he had the perfect opportunity to rob someone, he left his associates and moved in for a closer look.

 After walking up to Crane's vehicle, he knocked on her window, waved a gun, and ordered her to get out.
-However, she panicked when she saw him and immediately sped away.
+However, she was so panicked when she saw him that she immediately sped away.

 Seconds later, she made a sharp turn and drove back around, hoping to scare the gunman off with her headlights.

 However, when she arrived back at Cosby's Mercedes, she couldn't see anyone.
 Fearing that he might have been kidnapped, she began to scream, "Ennis!
 Ennis!
 Ennis!"